QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 base it on.
 But not everyone will need [Split GPG](/doc/split-gpg/), and not everyone will want to use the same email client.
-On the other hand, almost everyone will need a password manager, and it pretty much always makes sense to keep it in an offline vault.
+On the other hand, almost everyone will need a password manager, and it pretty much always makes sense to keep it in an offline, network-isolated vault.

 As you're designing your own Qubes system, keep in mind some of the following
 tips: